2005 AFL season: Notable events

 Additionally, Michael Voss played his 250th AFL game and Mal Michael his 100th club game for the Lions, both also against the Swans, in round 3.

-The Swans won the premiership despite being ranked 14th in scoring during the regular season, their 1,974 points scored for being 42 points less than wooden-spooners Carlton which scored 2,016 points from their twenty-two matches.
+The Swans won the premiership despite being ranked 14th in scoring during the regular season, their 1,974 points scored for being 42 points less than wooden-spooners Carlton which scored 2,016 points from their twenty-two matches, and 15th in total possessions.